Region Targets

 Figure Showing the Region Planner

 A sample Region Planner session where a simple region is defined with 4 vertices, and a segment size is defined (180 x 184 arcsec).
-A plot is calculated which reveals the optimal orientation angles which require the fewest Segments to fill the region.
+The plot shows the optimal tiling (fewest Segments) to fill the region at the selected Tiling Orient.
+Notice that the left hand example takes fewer tiles than the right hand example due to the different Tiling Orient.

 For additional questions not answered in this article, please contact the Roman Help Desk at STScI.